liamhv31/Projects/Data-Exfiltration-Detection.md

+## Overview
+This lab focuses on identifying and investigating multiple methods of data exfiltration using both Wireshark and Splunk.
+Techniques covered include DNS tunneling, FTP file transfers, HTTP POST uploads, and ICMP payload abuse, with an emphasis on filtering suspicious traffic, analyzing packet contents, and validating findings through log searches.
+The objective is to demonstrate practical detection and investigative workflows for uncovering unauthorized data movement across common network protocols.

 ## Detection: Data Exfil through DNS Tunneling

 ### Question 1 - What is the suspicious domain receiving the DNS traffic?